Bug #353

 -Matt

-Updated by arachnist over 17 years ago
+Updated by arachnist about 18 years ago

 Happens always after installation.
 It doesn't matter if i reboot